ElinaFF/PICO/index.md

    </details>
 </details>

-This way the launcher file will be able to do all the installation steps for you.

 A launcher has been made for MeDIC to facilitate the installation process.
 This launcher can be used for the installation and to start MeDIC.

+The launcher file needs Git and Python to be able to do all the installation steps for you.

 ### A. Normal installation

  - Download launcher.py on our <a href="https://github.com/ElinaFF/MetaboDashboard">github</a> and run it on your computer with the command : <a href="#note1">*</a>